 Instead of a boring slideshow of old photographs, the couple actually played in their own short film, shot by VJ Weddings, to be displayed before the ceremony.
 The movie was named Sevmek Zamanı (The Time to Love), and told their story from when they met, up until the wedding, in a humorous way.
 The actors were Sinem, Can, and their actual friends, who were also their bridal party.

-After the movie was displayed, first the friends who acted in the movie, then the couple, entered the venue, on a red carpet, just like they would do at the preimere of a movie.
+After the movie was displayed, first the friends who acted in the movie, then the couple, entered the venue, on a red carpet, just like they would do at the movie preimere.

 It was an amazing night at Beykoz Shoe Factory.
-Thanks to all that made it possible.
+Thanks to everyone who made it possible.
 My photographs from this wedding were also published at Cosmopolitan Bride Turkey.